np25071984/battleships/README.md

 | Destroyer | 3 |
 | Patrol Boat | 2 |

-[//]: # (do we need mine? the lucky may unveil 8 cells at once)

 ## Join game page

-Once the game was created it is known information which ships are there and the board size.
+Once the game was created it is known information which ships are there and what the board size is.
 It is time to put the ships in place.
 You can move them around the board and rotate.
 Also `Shuffle` feature is available which lets to get randomly placed ships.

 ## Gameflow